 Soil-Based Garden

-This is the most common type of indoor garden and probably the easiest one to set up.
+Probably the easiest one to set up.
 All you need is a container (with a drainage hole), some potting mix, and just a few plants!

 This method is perfect for beginners as it is relatively easy and requires no special equipment.

-– The Best Vegetable Container Gardening Guide For Beginners
+Read more: Vegetable Container Gardening Guide

 What are the 3 crucial things to consider in growing indoor plants?